Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Isoperimetric regions in convex co-compact hyperbolic -manifolds

 We will introduce the related isoperimetric problems which are relevant to the discussion in the next sections.
 For each $V>0$ we consider

 and let

+In order to distiguish both notations, we will refer to $I_M(V)$ as the \textit{outermost isoperimetric profile} of $M$, while we refer to $J_M(V)$ as the usual \textit{isoperimetric profile}.

 For any sequence of points $x_i$ diverging to infinity, the injective radius $inj_{x_i}M$ becomes unbounded.
-In particular, for each volume $V$ there exists a minimizing sequence for the isoperimetric problem (\ref{isoperimetric problem with horizon}) that does drift off to infinity.
+In particular, $M$ has bounded geometry.
+For each volume $V$ there exists a minimizing sequence for the isoperimetric problem (\ref{isoperimetric problem with horizon}) that does drift off to infinity.
 For the regularity near the outermost boundary $\partial \Omega_0$ see \cite[Section 4]{EM}.
-We summarize with the following well known existence and regularity result \cite{A,M,SS}. \begin{lemma} For every $V>0$, there exists an isoperimetric region $\Omega\in \mathcal{R}_V$ with $vol(\Omega)=V$.
+In the following lemma we summarize well known existence and regularity results \cite{A,M,SS}. \begin{lemma} For every $V>0$, there exists an isoperimetric region $\Omega\in \mathcal{R}_V^i$, $i=1,2$, with $vol(\Omega)=V$.
 The surface $\Gamma_{\Omega}=\partial \Omega$ is a volume preserving stable constant mean curvature surface.
 Namely,